 Patricia is the web developer for the veteran’s website http:www.ww2gp.org under the guidance of Lt.
 Col. George Theis.
 She also created the online database

 for the bio-files and updates the individual records based on the team's research.

 Her area of study in the Troop Carrier Genre has been Bastogne, Redball, and Varsity.

-In 2013 Patricia was awarded the S. Tipton Randolph Memorial Award for outstanding service in the interest of the National World War II Glider Pilots Association, Inc.
+In 2013 Patricia was awarded the S. Tipton Randolph Memorial Award for outstanding service in the interest of the National World War II Glider Pilots

-She has contributed to the WWII Quarterly
+She is also a contributor to the WWII Quarterly

 An American College Goes to War